wjma90/google-drive-upload/README.md

 - Small files cannot be resumed, less that 1 MB, and the amount of size uploaded should be more than 1 MB to resume.
 - No progress bars for resumable uploads as it messes up with output.
 - You can interrupt many times you want, it will resume ( hopefully ).

+## Uninstall

+If you have followed the automatic method to install the script, then you can automatically uninstall the script.

+There are two methods:

+1. Use the script itself to uninstall the script.

+    `gupload -U or gupload --uninstall`

+    This will remove the script related files and remove path change from shell file.

+2. Run the installation script again with -U/--uninstall flag

+    ```shell
+    bash <(curl --compressed -s https://raw.githubusercontent.com/labbots/google-drive-upload/master/install.sh) --uninstall
+    ```

+    Yes, just run the installation script again with the flag and voila, it's done.

+**Note: Both above methods obeys the values set by user in advanced installation,**

 ## Inspired By